Physics - Introduction to Advanced Learning Path

 Physics - Introduction to Motion in Two Dimensions

-Calculating change in motion is a very important concept to master in physics.
-When change happens in one dimension it is relatively easy to calculate the variable.
+Calculating the change in motion is a very important concept to master in physics.
+When change happens in one dimension, it is relatively easy to calculate the variable.
 However, change rarely happens in just one direction so you need to learn how to manage more than one variable.
+This course begins by discussing the change in motion in two dimensions.
+You will learn to visualize vectors in 2 dimensions and look into projectile at an angle and projectile on an Incline.

 Physics - Advanced Motion in Two Dimensions